Horse SA is a not for profit industry representative body for all horse owners, riders and enthusiasts.

 ATHRA strives to provide to its affiliated clubs and individual members the best possible coverage it can at the best possible price.

-During 2017, we will continue to work closely with our business partner Affinity Insurance Brokers to offer our members additional insurance coverage should you so choose.
-Click on pdf IMS-GU-003 Insurance Summary V20170101 (397 KB) for a summary of ATHRA's insurance cover for 2017.
+During 2019, we will continue to work closely with our business partner Affinity Insurance Brokers to offer our members additional insurance coverage should you so choose.
+Click on IMS-GU-003 Insurance Summary V20190131 for a summary of ATHRA's insurance cover for 2019.

-Click on IMS-FAQ-002 Frequently Asked Insurance Questions V20180228 to download the Insurance FAQs
+Click on IMS-FAQ-002 Frequently Asked Insurance Questions V20190202 to download the Insurance FAQs